NeroHero02/CyberSecurity/eWPTv2/IntroductionToWebApplicationSecurityTesting.md

 **Web Application Security**

 Authentication : Who you ?
-Authorization : What is you'r permissions
+Authorization : What is you'r permissions?